 In all seriousness, I hear the view is really nice at night, when it attracts the most tourists.

 The Queen Anne area is nice though and between the buildings and the European cars, I got flashbacks of Hamburg.
 After a while, we walked down the steep hill to find a restaurant, which we ended up passing.
 Then it started raining, so I requested an Uber pick up.
-My phone died and I figured we were stranded, but the driver found us and took us back to the hotel.
+My phone died and I figured we were stranded.
+Luckily, the driver found us and took us back to the hotel.

 I met up with Scott from Travel Codex, which was nice since I’ve been reading his blog for a while and I always enjoy meeting fellow points/miles bloggers.
 He recommended the Capitol Hill area for restaurants, which really helped my sister and I narrow down our choices.
 A sushi place we picked didn’t have an open table for 45 minutes, which seemed to be right on the cusp of when both of us would be starving.
 An Italian place looked good to me but my sister thought, “this looks like stuff from Olive Garden.”

 A few other options were on the table but it became clear we both wanted to go back to Serious Pie.
 When the sushi place came up my sister suggested, “How about we eat there and then we also go to Serious Pie for that mushroom pizza afterwards?”
 The Italian place?
 “We can have appetizers there and then head back to Serious Pie.”
 Finally, we decided it was ok if we ate at the same place twice.
 Besides, two days was hardly enough in Seattle and we would come back another time and try more restaurants then.